 Logan Pass has a very large parking lot, a visitor center, a water fountain, and restrooms.
 The Highline Trail starts just across Going-to-the-Sun Road from the parking lot.

-PRO TRAVEL TIP: In 2022 and 2023, I heard reports that the parking lots are filling as early as 6 am.
-Visitors without timed entry reservations are entering the park before 6 am, which is before the first timed entry time slot.
-Because of this, parking lots are filling much earlier than past years.
+PRO TRAVEL TIP: If timed entry reservations are required for 2026, it is good to know that in past years, visitors without timed entry reservations were entering the park before the first timed entry time slot.
+Because of this, parking lots are filling very early.
 So, even if you have an early timed entry slot, you might want to enter the park early to make sure you get a parking spot.

 The Loop